rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 The approach of modern languages, including Kotlin, is to convert these problems from runtime errors into compile-time errors.
 By supporting nullability as part of the type system, the compiler can detect many possible errors during compilation and reduce the possibility of having exceptions thrown at runtime.

-In this section, we’ll discuss nullable types in Kotlin: how Kotlin marks

-values that are allowed to be null, and the tools Kotlin provides to deal with such values.
+In this section, we’ll discuss nullable types in Kotlin: how Kotlin marks values that are allowed to be `null`, and the tools Kotlin provides to deal with such values.
 Moving beyond that, we’ll cover the details of mixing Kotlin and Java code with respect to nullable types.

 ### 7.1.1 Making possibly null variables explicit with nullable types